Generally, relevant providers who are ‘existing providers’ have until 1 January 2026 to meet the qualifications standard.

 - attaining qualifications that are equivalent to the education and training standard as set out in one of the existing provider pathways in Part 3 of the Determination, or

-- relying on the experienced provider pathway without needing to undertake further education and training if they meet the criteria.
+- relying on the experienced provider pathway by making a written declaration confirming that they satisfy the definition of ‘experienced provider’ and providing their Australian financial services (AFS) licensee(s) with a copy as soon as practicable, without needing to complete further education and training if they meet the criteria.
 For more information on the experienced provider pathway, see Information Sheet 281 Accessing the experienced provider pathway (INFO 281).

 ‘Existing providers’ who did not pass the financial adviser exam by their exam cut-off day (that is, 1 January 2022, or 1 October 2022 for ‘existing providers’ who qualified for the exam extension) and remained authorised to provide personal advice on their exam cut-off day, lost their relevant provider status on their exam cut-off day by operation of the law.